meetpatel0543/Image-Segmentation/README.md

-# Pores_Segmentation_using_UNET.
 The task is to identify minute pores in different terrain layers.
+The report.pdf includes all detials.